j0hnnycrish/ubasfintrust/RENDER_DEPLOYMENT_INSTRUCTIONS.md

 - `TWILIO_ACCOUNT_SID` - For SMS notifications
 - `TWILIO_AUTH_TOKEN` - For SMS notifications
 - `TWILIO_PHONE_NUMBER` - For SMS notifications
+ - `DATABASE_URL` - Postgres connection string (required).
+SSL is enforced in production; no extra flags needed.
+If your provider uses a self-signed cert, we've set `ssl: { rejectUnauthorized: false }` at runtime and in knex CLI.
+ - Optional: `PGSSLMODE=require` can be added for clarity (node-postgres reads explicit `ssl` config first).

 ### **Frontend Service:**
 - `VITE_GOOGLE_ANALYTICS_ID` - For analytics